leonzwrx/homelab-wiki/general_linux_guides/darktable.md

      - Use _global offset luminance_ slider to adjust black level for more contrast adjustments
 2. Sigmoid - should already be set.
 Use **smooth** profile as an option for a good look as an  option
      - Adjust _contrast_ slider if needed and _skew_ slider to move contrast towards highlights or shadows
-     - _preserve hue_ slider may or may not make a photo more interesting
+     - _preserve hue_ slider may or may not make a photo more interesting.
+38% works well
      - _target_ sliders usually OK to stay at default but similar to luminance sliders used in ColorRGB
      - _primaries_ sliders for each color add or decrease colors in **highlights** only